phette23/portable-header/readme.md

 - `grunt build` compiles the SASS into CSS, inlines the CSS & JavaScript into index.html, & puts the final product in a new "build" folder
 - `grunt watch` watches for any changes to files inside the "app" folder & then runs `grunt build`
-- `grunt lint` tests your code quality (JSHint on JavaScript files, soon I'll add SCSS-lint for SASS)
+- `grunt lint` tests your code quality (JSHint on JavaScript, SCSS-lint for SASS)

 # To Do